Greek Yogurt Pancakes

 How do you make thick & fluffy pancakes?

-Leavening agents.
-The fluffiness comes from the addition of baking powder and baking soda to give them a nice rise.
+Leavening agents. baking powder and baking soda to give them a beautiful rise.

 Eggs.
 Eggs also add to the fluffiness of these Greek yogurt pancakes.